-Hyperoxia resulting from high FiO2 administration producing saturations higher than 94-96% (or PaO2 > 100) in acute conditions can cause structural damage to the lungs, as well as potentially cause increases in free radicals and post reperfusion tissue damage.
-In addition, patients who are chronically hypoxic (COPD, ALS, MS etc.) have shifted their oxygen dissociation curve and require lower oxygen saturations.
+- Hyperoxia resulting from high FiO2 administration producing saturations higher than 94-96% (or PaO2 > 100) in acute conditions can cause structural damage to the lungs, as well as potentially cause increases in free radicals and post reperfusion tissue damage.
+In addition, patients who are chronically hypoxic (COPD, ALS, MS etc.) have shifted their oxygen dissociation curve and require lower oxygen saturations. - With prolonged oxygen therapy there is an increase in blood oxygen level, which may suppress peripheral chemoreceptors, depress ventilation/perfusion balance (V/Q) and cause an increase in dead space to tidal volume ratio and increase in PCO2.